Pension savings plans

 Where do I set up a KBC Savings Account?

-the menu, then swipe all the way to the left and tap ‘New product’ to open a
+You can also tap ‘Start’ in the menu, swipe all the way to the left and then tap ‘New product’ to set up a new savings account.

 Who can I set up a savings account for in KBC Mobile?